 Fungal Urinary Tract Infections

 Species of Candida, the most common cause, are normal commensals in humans.
 Candida colonization differs from infection in that infection produces tissue reaction.
-All invasive fungi (eg, Cryptococcus neoformans, Aspergillus sp, Mucoraceae sp, Histoplasma capsulatum, Blastomyces sp, Coccidioides immitis) may infect the kidneys as part of systemic or disseminated mycotic infection.
+All invasive fungi (eg, Cryptococcus neoformans, Aspergillus species, Mucoraceae species, Histoplasma capsulatum, Blastomyces species, Coccidioides immitis) may infect the kidneys as part of systemic or disseminated mycotic infection.
 Their presence alone indicates infection.

-Lower UTI with Candida usually occurs in patients with urinary catheters, typically after antibiotic therapy, although candidal and bacterial infections frequently occur simultaneously.
+Lower urinary tract infection (UTI) with Candida usually occurs in patients with urinary catheters, typically after antibiotic therapy, although candidal and bacterial infections frequently occur simultaneously.
 C. albicans prostatitis occurs infrequently in patients with diabetes, usually after instrumentation.